 - Set boundaries where necessary (see below)

 There may be moments where you simply feel like walking away from someone with BPD.
-In such moments, it may be best to simply calm down before confronting your BPD partner.
+In such moments, it’s best to calm down before confrontation.

 Keep in mind that people with BPD tend to experience self-harm and suicidal behaviors.
 If you believe your loved one is going to commit suicide, there are resources to help.
-Call 911 in case of an emergency and, if there is no emergency, reach out to the National Suicide Prevention Lifeline at 1-800-273-TALK.
+Call 911 in case of an emergency and, if there is no emergency, reach out to the 988 Suicide & Crisis Lifeline.

 4.)
 Set Boundaries

-While it’s always in our best interest to help someone with BPD, sometimes its best to set boundaries.
-By limiting the amount of time you spend with your loved one, you’re giving them the opportunity to face real world demands, such as school and work.
+While it’s always in our best interest to help someone with BPD, sometimes it’s best to set boundaries.
+By limiting the amount of time you spend with your loved one, they must face real-world demands, such as school and work.

-Still, it’s important for both parties to acknowledge and accept the boundaries put into place.
-If your loved one is having difficulties with the boundaries you desire, it’s best to further communicate and see where their mental space is.
+Still, both parties need to acknowledge and accept the boundaries.
+If your loved one has difficulty with the boundaries you desire, it’s best to further communicate and see where their mental space is.

 How to Set Healthy Boundaries

-With that in mind, it’s in your best interest to ensure you’re setting healthy boundaries that are agreed upon by both parties.
+With that in mind, it’s in your best interest to ensure you set healthy boundaries agreed upon by both parties.
 Before you set these boundaries, it’s important to consider what you will and will not tolerate from your BPD partner.

 From there, you can lay out a clear direction for how boundaries will be put into place: